 All lash lifts work by adhering the lashes onto a mold, breaking the disulphide bonds of the hairs/lashes and then reforming those bonds keeping them locked in the new shape.
-So what's the difference between a traditional lift (we use industry leader, Elleebana) and the Keratin Lash Infusion?
+So what's the difference between a Traditional and Keratin Infusing Lift?
 We're breaking down the pros and cons in this blog.

 Pros: